Skip to main content

 As part of this serverless IT modernization strategy, you have a number of questions, such as:

-• How can we make sure the Lambda functions developed and deployed are available and performing appropriately?
+• How can we make sure that the Lambda functions developed and deployed are available and performing appropriately?

 How to use Splunk software for this use case